 The following 68 medical journal studies support the link between vaccination and autism.
 So the next time a doctor or government official tells you that this link is non-existent, please point them to this list of references.
-We will update this page as new studies are published.

 American Journal of Clinical Nutrition, Vol. 80, No. 6, 1611-1617, December 2004